David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 ### Non-visual affordances

 Semantic non-visual affordances required by screen readers are provided when using the correct HTML elements and attributes to render our UI.
-Semantics let us express the affordances we offer to sighted users in a way that a screen reader can announce.
+The smantics of HTML let us express the affordances we offer to sighted users in a way that a screen reader can announce.

-Semantics or meaning is given to content in a document through:
+Semantics or meaning is given to the content in a web page through:
-- Location content is placed - for example, is it a parent, child, or sibling of another element?
 - Hidden and associated content - provided through labelling, using headings, [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes) or related label elements
 - Containing element - choosing the correct tag type or tag roles: is it a list, a button, or the sidebar of our site?
+- The location the elements/content is placed - for example, is it a parent, child, or sibling of another element?

 ### Working *with* the screen reader

-The following image illustrates two implementations of a page that could be styled to render with a visually identical result that would provide a significantly different experience for a sighted vs. a screen reader user.
+The following image illustrates two implementations of a page that could be styled to render with a visually identical result.
+Both of which would provide a significantly different experience for a sighted vs. a screen reader user.

 <figure class="u-bleed-container:medium">
   {% image "./images/clear-use-of-semantic-markup.svg", "A diagram displaying two HTML approaches to structure a page of content.
 One uses semantically correct tags, and the other achieves the same visual result but with only `div` tags." %}